collint8/seg3d.pages/Tools/MeasurementTool.md

 ### Summary

-The measure tool will calculate the distance between two points chosen in the viewer windows.
+The Measure tool will calculate the distance between two points chosen in the viewer windows.
 The points, line segments, and measurements in the 2D viewers and record the measurements in a table in the tools window.
 This tool will calculate and retain several different distances allowing the user to copy the measurements to other software (as a text or into a spreadsheet) using the two copy functions in the tool window (*selection* or *all data*).

 ### Detailed Description